 I update memorials daily.
 I include source references.
 I correct errors, I scan and restore photographs, I wore holes in my pants from kneeing above stones and trimming overgrowth.
 I have mosquito bites.
 I have wiped buckets of sweat from my head and been sunburned.
 I have filled the car with gasoline and driven more miles than I want to acknowledge.
 I have enjoyed every minute of my work.

-I also am the 'captain' of the historical society cemetery project.
+I also am the leader of the historical society cemetery project.
 Our team goal is to bring the society's extensive holdings online for everyone to enjoy for free.
 This project is never finished because new (old) information is continuously being discovered and added to the memorials.

 I have sent too many updates that have gone unfulfilled that I am now very reluctant to transfer memorials.
 Sorry.
 New people discover Find-A-Grave, become interested for a day, a week, or a month and then apparently disappear from the face of the planet.
-Now there are even more steps necessary to get a memorial updated.
-Updates then need to be submitted (with proof of failed attempts with the memorial manager) to the EDIT address.

 If you "absolutely, positively, need management of a memorial", please provide a compelling reason when asking for a transfer.
 I do follow the Find-A-Grave guidelines, and sometimes outside those guidelines.
 Most of all, thank you for your understanding.
 I look forward to working with people who also want to improve the accuracy of the information that is being collected and offered on this website.